-Ans: Whenever the services return the response in few seconds, it is recommended to go for an asynchronous BPEL process if not the BPEL process should be Asynchronous the reason is calling the application can’t proceed further in case of asynchronous process.
+Ans: Whenever the services return the response in a few seconds, it is recommended to go for an asynchronous BPEL process if not the BPEL process should be Asynchronous the reason is calling the application can’t proceed further in case of an asynchronous process.

-Ans: Yes, by selecting the Do not read file content checkbox in the Jdeveloper wizard while configuring the "Read operation."
+Ans: Yes, by selecting the Do not read file content checkbox in the JDeveloper wizard while configuring the "Read operation."

 Ans: We can increase the performance by writing indexes and sequences.